Another year has come and gone… and this year you, or your loved one, has or is going to become newly eligible for Medicare.

 - It’s wise to choose carefully and enroll during the six-month open enrollment period.
 It starts with the first month you are 65 or older and enrolled in Medicare Part B. If you sign up for a plan during this time, you can’t be turned away.
 You also can’t be charged more money because of your health.
 If you wait or change plans, your coverage will be medically underwritten.
 Meaning you could face higher premiums or be turned down altogether because of health conditions.

-- If you’re currently enrolled in a Medicare Advantage plan, you cannot enroll in a Medigap insurance plan until you disenroll from the advantage plan.
+- If you have an advantage plan, you cannot enroll in a Medigap insurance plan until you dis-enroll from the advantage plan.

 Compare the Best Medicare Supplement Plans & Rates Online

-Now that you’ve educated yourself on the best Medicare Supplement plans for, the next step is to compare rates.
+Now that you’ve educated yourself on the best Medicare Supplement plans, the next step is to compare rates.

 If your preference is to directly speak to an agent, please don’t hesitate to give us a call!